Tenshō-Jingo war: Conflict chronology

 Ieyasu immediately marched his 8,000 soldiers to the disputed regions and then split his army into two parts, with the separate detachment led by Sakai Tadatsugu and Ogasawara Nobumine going to pacify the Shinano Province, while Ieyasu took the main force to pacify Kai.
 Tadatsugu and Nobumine met with unexpected resistance from Suwa Yoritada, a former Takeda vassal who was now allied with the Hōjō clan.
 (Note: According to the "Tales of Mikawa," Tokugawa's senior vassal, Sakai Tadatsugu, came to Shinano to win over the Shinano clan, but when he publicly declared, "If you give me Shinano, I will also subdue Suwa Yoritada," the Suwa clan became angry and sided with the Hojo clan.)

 Tadatsugu's force then beaten by Yoritada, who were then reinforced by the Hōjō clan, forcing Tadatsugu to retreat.
 As Tadatsugu's forces retreated, they were pursued by 43,000 men of the Hōjō clan army.
 Okabe Masatsuna, a member of the Suruga clan samurai who once served under Baba Nobuharu, took the initiative to defend the rear of Tadatsugu's army from the enemy charges and repelled them.
 As they successfully retreated without further losses, they rejoined Ieyasu's main forces in the area of Wakamiko in Suwamachi (modern day Yamanashi Prefecture).
 Ieyasu then dispatched Sone Masatada, formerly one of Shingen Takeda's three most prominent generals, (Note: the other two were said to be Yamagata Masakage and Sanada Masayuki.) to the Erinji area with 500 men to confront a Hōjō force that numbered 3,000 men.
 Masatada managed to defeat them and inflicted between 600 and 700 casualties.

+On April 3, Oda Nobukatsu wrote to Ieyasu about the situation at Ise Province, while Ieyasu reported that he had pacified the Ogata and Saku District, Shinano Province.
+The two maintained close contact from then.